 In order to become an S Corp, you will have to go through additional steps with the IRS.
 But it does not end there.
 Operating business as an S Corp will put your company in the eyesight of the IRS.
 You have to be extra careful and try to keep your record as pristine as it can be.

-Above are the make or break issues that you need to thoroughly consider before opting for either C Corp or S Corp.
-Besides these crucial questions, you also have to contemplate other aspects: your capital, business field and size, etc.
+Above are the make-or-break issues that you need to thoroughly consider before opting for either C Corp or S Corp.
+Besides these crucial questions, you also have to contemplate other aspects: your capital, business field, size, etc.

-Delaware S Corp vs C Corp offer distinct perks to business owners.
-If Delaware is your dream incorporation destination and corporation is the entity you are after, then considering the issues that arise in this blog is essential.
+Delaware S Corp vs C Corp offers distinct perks to business owners.
+If Delaware is your dream incorporation destination and the corporation is the entity you are after, then considering the issues that arise in this blog is essential.